Hyundai Venue: Indonesia

+Philippines

+The Venue was launched in the Philippines on 23 October 2020, with two trim levels: GL and GLS, powered by the 1.6-litre Gamma inline-four petrol engine paired only with a 6-speed automatic.
+The Venue was reintroduced in the Philippines market on 12 September 2025 after a hiatus off-sale, with the same trim levels and engine option when the model was first introduced to the market.

+Vietnam

+The Venue was launched in Vietnam on 16 December 2023.
+Assembled locally with knock-down kits imported from India, it is available with two variants powered by a 1.0-litre T-GDi turbocharged petrol engine paired to a 7-speed dual-clutch automatic.

+GCC

+The Venue was launched in the GCC countries in January 2023.
+Imported from India, it is powered by the 1.6-litre petrol engine and offered in three trim levels; SEL, SE, and Limited.

 North America

 In the North American market, the Venue is powered by the 1.6-litre Smart stream gasoline straight-four engine producing 121 hp and 113 lbft of torque.
 Both a 6-speed manual transmission (available only on base SE trim) and an Intelligent Variable Transmission (IVT) will be available (the latter is standard on the SEL and Denim, optional on the SE), and the Venue is available exclusively with front-wheel drive (FWD).
 Trim levels are base SE and up-level SEL.
-The manual transmission was discontinued for the 2021 model year due to low sales.
+The manual transmission model was discontinued for the year 2021 due to low sales.

-Standard features on all Venue trim levels include Forward Collision-Avoidance Assistance with Pedestrian Detection, Lane Keep Assist, Driver Attention Warning, and an 8-inch display infotainment system with Android Auto and Apple CarPlay smartphone integration.
-Available options include Blind-Spot Collision Warning, Rear Cross-Traffic Collision Warning, LED lamps, alloy wheels, sunroof, two-tone roof, navigation, Hyundai Blue Link technology, a 6-speaker audio system, and roof side rails.
-There is also a lifestyle version called the Venue Denim, only available in Denim Blue with a White roof combined with a Denim and light gray leatherette interior.
-The Denim was renamed to the Limited trim after 2021.
+There is also a lifestyle version called the Venue Denim, only available in Denim Blue with a White roof combined with a Denim and light grey leatherette interior.
+The Denim was renamed to the Limited trim after the 2021 model year.
+The Limited trim was discontinued after the 2025 model year.

+Oceania

 Australia

-Launched in September 2019, Australian-bound Venues come in three grades consisting of Go, Active & Elite, and sit below the dimensionally larger Hyundai Kona.
-A 'Launch Edition' grade based on the Elite was also initially available and limited to 100 units, featuring unique exterior colours and a power sunroof.
-All are powered by the 1.6-litre Gamma inline-four petrol engine available with a 6-speed manual transmission or 6-speed automatic transmission depending on the variant.

-For the Australian market, the Venue acts as an indirect replacement for the fourth-generation Hyundai Accent, due to the lack of right-hand-drive fifth-generation Accent production from South Korea for the time being.
+The Australian-market Venue was launched in 20 September 2019.
+Imported from South Korea, it comes in three trim levels consisting of Go, Active & Elite, and sit below the dimensionally larger Hyundai Kona.
+A 'Launch Edition' model based on the Elite was also initially available and limited to 100 units, featuring unique exterior colours and a power sunroof.
+All are powered by the 1.6-litre Gamma inline-four petrol engine available with either a 6-speed manual transmission or 6-speed automatic transmission depending on the variant.
+For the Australian market, the Venue acts as an indirect replacement for the fourth-generation Hyundai Accent, due to the lack of right-hand-drive fifth-generation Hyundai Accent production from South Korea.
 The entry price for the Venue has been kept low in order to maintain future entry-level customers.

+New Zealand

+The Venue was launched in New Zealand on 7 December 2019, with two trim levels: Entry and Elite.
+Imported from South Korea, it is powered by a 1.6-litre Gamma petrol engine paired only with a 6-speed automatic.